eherve/mongoose-datatable/README.md

 * options

     Options pass to the condition handlers.
 OPTIONAL parameter.

+    * handlers

         Handlers can be given to override the overall behavior of condition builder handlers.
         The field options.handlers is an object with for keys either a field type (like String, Boolean,,,) or a field path (like username, name.firstName) and for values, functions like the condition handler functions.

+    * conditions

+        Conditions is an object as the mongoose find conditions.
+This conditions filter the dataTable data returned, it is applied as the first conjunction condition.

 * callback